 If you are in a study abroad program that is approved for credit at EWU, you may receive financial aid through EWU for that program.
-Contact the International Education Office for more details.
+Contact the Office of Global Initiatives for more details.

 What happens to my financial aid if I withdraw from school?